Skip to main content

 globalbooleanWhether webhook receives events for all customers (default: false)false

-event_typesarray[string]Array of event types to subscribe to (defaults to all events if not specified)["transaction.status.updated", "customer.kyb_status.updated"]
+event_typesarray[string]Array of event types to subscribe to (defaults to all events if not specified)["transaction.auto.updated", "customer.kyb_status.updated"]

 cURL